Abraxas1010/semantic-closure-lean/README.md

 ![Proof Dependency Graph](images/proof_graph_visualization.png)

 *The proof graph shows how theorems depend on each other.
 Each node is a declaration (definition, lemma, or theorem).
 Edges show logical dependencies—which results are used to prove which others.
+Colors indicate module families: green (MR), blue (Cat), purple (Semantics), orange (FA), and violet shades (Noneism extension).
 Clusters reveal the modular structure of the formalization.*

 **Interactive Viewers:**
 - [**2D Viewer**](RESEARCHER_BUNDLE/artifacts/visuals/closing_the_loop_2d.html) — Pan/zoom, hover for names, click for details